igaritano/dropbox_include/README.md

 dropbox_include.py is designed for GNU/Linux users.
 It provides *exclude by default* functionality by defining directories to be included.
 Every time a new folder is created under dropbox main directory it checks whether the folder should be excluded or not.
 Moreover, directories to be included can be defined without having to restart the application/service.
 New settings will be applied every time a new folder is created under dropbox main directory.

 ## Requirements
 Dropbox itself.
-Install it from:
+Install it from (More details underneath):
 * [Dropbox](https://www.dropbox.com/install)
-* More details underneath

 This software requires the following python libraries:
 * pyinotify (python-pyinotify)